loyjoy/academy/basic/menu/analytics/analytics.md

 The number indicates how often double web push opt-in was given.

 #### Year change
+Here the diagram highlights where the turn of the year has taken place.

 ### 4.3.
 KPIs over time (cumulated)